tc39/proposal-measure/README.md

 #### Rounding

-If one downgrades the precision of a Measurement, rounding will occur.
+If one downgrades the precision of an Amount, rounding will occur.
 (Upgrading just adds trailing zeroes.)

 ```js
 let a = new Amount("123.456");